Showable Art may earn a small commission when you click and buy something using links to merchants on this page. Learn more.

 This project was photographed in raw format using a Nikon D800 dSLR handheld while steadying against the cab of my SUV.
 The Nikkor 70-200mm f/2.8G ED VR II IS zoom lens provides ample opportunity to compose with different focal lengths.
 The exposure was ISO100, f/11 at 1/250th.
 Adobe Lightroom was used for retouching and raw conversion.

-The afternoon sun at the Texas coast is brilliant, intense, and consistent, so I intuitively chose a “sunny sixteen” equivalent exposure.
+The afternoon sun on the Texas coast is brilliant, intense, and consistent, so I intuitively chose a “sunny sixteen” equivalent exposure.
 To my surprise when I imported the card into Lightroom, all the frames were slightly underexposed.
 While an exposure error is easy to correct using Lightroom, I was still curious as to why the images were all underexposed.
 A clue came from the metadata captured with each image.
 The timestamp on the frames was October 14 at 4pm.
-In mid-October, the sun naturally is lower in the sky than it is in the summer months.
+In mid-October, the sun is naturally lower in the sky than in the summer months.
 The days are also shorter.
 So, at 4pm in October, I no longer had a sunny sixteen situation.
 Don’t let the bright sun fool you!

 Jeff Kauffman is an art photographer in Austin, Texas USA.
 His work has appeared worldwide in publications, art festivals, and commercial venues.
 Selected works are available for purchase from Jeff’s online art store as well as these fine-art and image licensing outlets.

 - Limited Edition, signed original prints: Saatchi Art

 - Publication and Stock Photography: Arcangel Images | Alamy